patreeceeo/marionette-file-uploader/README.md

 ## Development Plan
 Right now my goal is simply to create a dry-running version of the file-uploader, then once that is working to my satisfaction I'll make it actually interact with the server using Blueimp's method.

+## Usage
+Simply download and open index.html in your favorite browser